skycoin/cx/docs/[WIP]cx-roadmap.md

 3. Add unit tests to all functions and more acceptance tests to achieve 100% coverage.

 ## Integrate CX and Golang
 Integrating CX and Golang.
-Golang can call functions in CX program that are exposed and CX program can also call the game API.
-Example in a game created with Golang, a feature/support/API to program an object with CX.
+Golang can call functions in CX program that are exposed and CX program can also call the golang game API.
+Example, in a game created with Golang, there will be a feature/support/API to program an object with CX.
-1. CXStruct definition to Golang struct definition conversion and vice versa.
-This is needed for the function input arguments and returns.
+1. CXStruct definition to Golang struct definition conversion and vice versa - this is needed for the function input arguments and returns.
 CX program takes a golang struct and read out the data from the golang struct to CX struct with a pointer.

 ## Taskbar Launcher for CX
 This is going to launch the CX Playground.
 It’s going to open up a web browser on the user’s computer.
 It’s going to let them type in a CX program and run it.
 This is going to be expanded into what’s called a CX-IDE or CX-Playground.
 That will be github.com/skycoin/cx-ide or github.com/skycoin/cx-playground.